apache/cordova-cli/README.md

 This directory identifies a tree as a cordova project.
 Simple configuration information is stored in here (such as BlackBerry environment variables).

 Commands other than `create` operate against the project directory itself, rather than the current directory - a search up the current directory's parents is made to find the project directory.
 Thus, any command (other than `create`) can be used from any subdirectory whose parent is a cordova project directory (same as git).

+## merges/
+Platform specific web artifacts, such as .html, .css and .js files which is deployed on build to the appropriate native directory.
+Files placed in merges will override matching files in www for a specific platform.

 ## platforms/
 Platforms added to your application will have the native